pratikPhadte/ESP32-Flight-controller-/README.md

 I have chosen ESP32 as a flight controller mainly because of its cost, WiFi & BLE capabilities.
 Which one can exploit to integrate with ROS.

-## Code Files

-1. **Anglemode_flightcontroller_ver3**
-   - This is the complete code for the ESP32 flight controller.
-You may need to upload additional libraries in your Arduino IDE.
-Before uploading the code to the ESP32.

-2. **receiver_pwm_esp32**
-   - This code is used to independently test the receiver & transmitter signals on the serial monitor.
-Connect the receiver to the ESP32 board as mentioned in the schematic.

-3. **measure_angles_mpu**
-   - This is an IMU angle checker.
-Connect the IMU to the ESP32 via the I2C protocol as specified in the schematic.

-4. **Motors calibration**
-   - Use this code to calibrate the motor's ESCs before the flight.
-This ensures that all motors start simultaneously.
-Follow the proper ESC calibration procedure while using this code.

-5. **Voltage measurement esp32**
-   - This code measures the voltage level of the LiPo 11V battery.
-You may need to adjust the code to match the actual resistor values used in your circuit.

 ---

 ## Testing